-- (i) SLN ATCT will contact ARFF via the SLN Emergency Communication System (ECS/Crash Phone). - (ii) SLN ATCT will contact Salina Dispatch via 911 and provide Alert Information. - (iii) All on duty ARFF Personnel will respond to the accident site. - (iv) Maintenance Personnel will stand by at the ARFF station and be ready to provide support and assistance. - (v) SLN ATCT will close the affected Airport movement area. - (vi) SFD will arrive on scene and assume command as Incident Command of an Alert IV response and provide incident command and coordination for all subsequent response efforts. - (vii) SLN ATCT will contact NTSB ROC and FAA ROC. - iii.
+- (iv) Maintenance Personnel will stand by at the ARFF station and be ready to provide support and assistance. - (v) SLN ATCT will close the affected Airport movement area. - (vi)SFD will arrive on scene and assume command as Incident Command of an Alert III response and provide incident command and coordination for all subsequent response efforts. - (vii) SLN ATCT will contact NTSB ROC and FAA ROC. - iii.
 SLN ATCT will implement the August 2018 Aircraft Emergency Response Procedures Letter of Agreement and current SFD SOG for ARFF response. - iv.
 ARFF/SAA will implement the Airport Emergency Plan. - v.
 SAA ARFF will provide first response fire suppression and establish rescue paths. - vi.
 SFD will provide fire suppression and rescue efforts - vii.
-SFD Personnel will immediately assume Incident Commander "Incident Command" upon arrival at the Alert IV scene. - viii.
-SAA/ATCT will close the affected areas of the airfield. - ix.
+SFD Personnel will immediately assume Incident Commander "Incident Command" upon arrival at the Alert III scene. - viii.SAA/ATCT will close the affected areas of the airfield. - ix.
 LEOs may establish and protect ingress and egress points. - x.
 LEOs may control all essential and surrounding roads to the Airport. - xi.
 SAA and IC "Incident Command" will determine the appropriate staging area for mutual aid. - xii.
 LEOs and Airport personnel shall ensure that the crash or accident site is secure and preserved for the NTSB as much as possible. - xiii.KHP may begin accident investigation. - xiv.LEOs will not proceed to a crash scene within the Airport movement area without an escort.

 xv.
-For an Alert I, II, III, or IV the following procedures apply:
+For an Alert I, II, or III the following procedures apply:

 - a.
 If ARFF is not on duty, ATCT will contact Salina Dispatch via 911 with Alert information. - b.
 Salina Dispatch will contact Airport Management. - c.
 If ATCT or ARFF are not on duty, the pilot may contact Kansas City Center or Wichita AFSS.
-Kansas City Center or Wichita Flight Service will then contact Salina Dispatch.

-- d.
-Salina Dispatch will contact emergency responders and Airport Management. - (i) Dispatch will need to contact Airport management for an Alert between 2300 and 0600 (Local)
+Kansas City Center or Wichita Flight Service will then contact Salina Dispatch. - d.
+Salina Dispatch will contact emergency responders and Airport Management. - (i) Dispatch will need to contact Airport management for an Alert between 2400 and 0600 (Local)